In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

-Not only were people signing up left and right (seriously, I was about to grow my list by 339 new subscribers over 4 days)– not because of Facebook ads (that only accounted for a small portion because of my low budget), but because of my affiliates and people spreading the word!
+Not only were people signing up left and right (seriously, I was about to grow my list by 339 new subscribers over 4 days)– this was without the use of Facebook ads.

 People continued signing up all week!
-Even though unsubscribe rates are a bit higher during a product launch, I still ended launch week with over 400+ subscribers I didn’t have prior.
+Even though unsubscribe rates are a bit higher during a product launch (that’s totally normal and OK) I still ended launch week with over 400+ subscribers I didn’t have prior.
 So I urge you to give this a shot!
 It’s fun and so worth it.

 But again, you’ll need to create the graphics for it– which includes:

 - Slide decks for the training/webinar portion (BTW there’s a slide deck template in the Essential Template Pack for Launching a Product at the end of this post!
 It’ll be the fastest webinar you’ll ever design!)